Questions: [email protected]

 Public forums should not be used to notify other editors or authors of decisions.

-All submissions to Forums must first undergo rigorous review by the guest editors.
-The RDS Forums Editor should be immediately notified of any works submitted which do not fall under the guest editors’ areas of expertise.
+All submissions to Special Themed Issue must first undergo rigorous review by the guest editors.
+The RDS Editor should be immediately notified of any works submitted which do not fall under the guest editors’ areas of expertise.
 This will allow adequate time to send for appropriate external review.

 As part of the initial review, each guest editor should include a decision, as well as detailed comments on the submitted work.
 Comments can be in track changes and comment boxes on the paper itself.
 Lead guest editors should prepare a summary statement highlighting the strengths of the article and areas for improvement, and a justification for the decision.
 Summary statements should be at least 250 words in length and may draw from the comments directly on the paper.

 Following the first round of guest editorial review, guest editors will record their decisions and upload their feedback.
-Before notifying the authors, the Forums Editor and Managing Editor will review the papers and guest editor decisions.
-To ensure a rigorous review and that submissions meet RDS quality standards, the Forums Editor and Managing Editor may request an additional level of review for papers.
-At this stage, artistic and creative works will be forwarded to the Creative Works.
+Before notifying the authors, the editorial team will review the papers and guest editor decisions.
+To ensure a rigorous review and that submissions meet RDS quality standards, the editorial team may request an additional level of review for papers.
+At this stage, artistic and creative works will be forwarded to the associate editor of Creative Works.

 Proposed Timeline that describes the guest editors’ preferred schedule, and/or lists any potential scheduling conflicts (dates when the guest editors are not available).